RaidcoreGG/GW2-LFG-Releases/README.md

 <img width="1920" height="1080" alt="{AB5783B9-A5DA-4366-89E3-65B5560DCC2B}" src="https://github.com/user-attachments/assets/e40317af-5d3c-4080-945a-e92190c1099e" />

 ## Phase 2 and beyond:
 More features are planned, but this is it for now.
-Join the raidcore [discord server](https://discord.gg/raidcore) for help and information.
+Join the Raidcore [discord server](https://discord.gg/raidcore) for help and information.